In memory giving

 - Sentimental items can be distributed according to your wishes

-- Without a Will, administering your estate can be much more complex
+- Without a Will, administering your estate can become complex

 - Without a Will, in some circumstances your estate may pass to the state

-- Without a Will, administration can cause distress to your family at a difficult time
+- Without a Will, bureaucracy can cause distress for family at a difficult time

-If you require further legal advice, it is best to speak to a solicitor or qualified Will-writer.
-If you or your solicitor/Will-writer need any further information about the charity please email the Chief Executive at firstname.lastname@example.org.
+If you require legal advice, it is best to speak to a solicitor or qualified Will-writer.
+If you (or your solicitor or Will-writer) need any further information about the charity please email the Chief Executive at firstname.lastname@example.org.

 It would help us to know your intentions if you are thinking of leaving a gift in your Will.
 This will allow the trustees of the charity to plan ahead and allow us to say thank you properly.
-Please be assured that we appreciate that leaving a legacy is a very personal and important decision and any information you provide will be kept strictly confidential.
+Leaving a legacy is a very personal and important decision; rest assured that any information you provide will be kept strictly confidential.